victorrentea/victorrentea.github.io/blog/avoiding-null-pointer.md

 This would allow the users of your model to do `e.getBillingInfo().setCity(city);` without worrying about nulls.

 ## Conclusion
-Signaling the caller at compile-time that there might be nothing returned to her is an extremely powerful technique that can defeat the most frequent bug in Java applications.
-Most NPEs occur in large projects mainly because developers aren’t fully aware some parts of the data might be `null`.

 You should consider upgrading your entity model to either reject a `null` via self-validation or present the nullable field via a getter that returns `Optional`.
 The effort of changing the getters of the core entities in your app is considerable, but along the way, you may find many dormant NPEs.

 Lastly, always instantiate embedded collections or composite structures.